aino/react-native-embryo/README.md

 ## Versioning

-Versions should follow the semver pattern `major.minor.patch+build` (f.ex 1.8.2+62) for best compability.
+Versions should follow the semver pattern `major.minor.patch+build` (f.ex 1.8.2+62) for best compatibility.

 **Use ``yarn run v`` to automatically bump or apply new versions on all platforms and package.json.**